HKUST DeepCybo

 Citation

-@article{lin2025physbrain, title={PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence}, author={Lin, Xiaopeng and Lian, Shijie and Yu, Bin and Yang, Ruoqi and Wu, Changti and Miao, Yuzhuo and Jin, Yurun and Shi, Yukun and Huang, Cong and Cheng, Bojun and Chen, Kai}, journal={arXiv preprint}, year={2025} }
+@article{lin2025physbrain, title = {PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence}, author = {Lin, Xiaopeng and Lian, Shijie and Yu, Bin and Yang, Ruoqi and Shen, Zhaolong and Wu, Changti and Miao, Yuzhuo and Jin, Yurun and Shi, Yukun and He, Jiyan and Huang, Cong and Cheng, Bojun and Chen, Kai}, journal = {arXiv preprint}, year = {2025} }